 I wish I could offer some all-knowing note of wisdom.
 But I am still too deep in the mud to have gained perspective.
 I am reporting from the trenches, so to say.
 I have tons of information, but I am not sure of anything and cannot provide any infallible solutions.

 For now, I will just keep encouraging my daughter to go to therapy, keep the lines of communication open, make sure she eats at least one good meal a day and gets enough sleep.
-I will try not to let her see my own meltdowns about how powerless I sometimes feel in this struggle.
+I will try not to let her see my own meltdowns about how powerless I sometimes feel in this struggle with her mental health.
 I will continue to read and research but, most of all, I will continue to show my daughter that she is loved.